FosterCommerce/klaviyoconnect/docs/Actions.md

 </select>
 ```

-`confirmOptIn` - _Optional_ [Default: `"1"`]

-In Klaviyo, confirming an opt-in is similar to a double opt-in.
-This parameter tells Klaviyo if it should send an confirmation email to the person.
-Set it to 0 to prevent opt-in confirmation emails from being sent.
-Be smart about GDPR compliance.

 ### Tracking Event Parameters

 If event form parameters are present, Klaviyo's tracking API will be called to track the event and associate it to the user.